Lonitch/nvim-config/README.md

 ### Commenting and formatting
 - `<Ctrl-/>`: comment current line
 - `<space>gf`: global formatting
+- `[count]gcc`: Toggles the number of line given as a prefix-count using line wise
+- `[count]gbc`: Toggles the number of line given as a prefix-count using block wise
+- `gc`: toggle the selected region using linewise comment
+- `gb`: toggle the selected region using blockwise comment

 ### Programming hints
 - `<space>k`: see function info